paulweichhart/SetYourIntention/README.md

 This project serves as a Playground for getting started with Apple Health, Combine (now async/await), SwiftUI & MVVM (now Redux).

-If you have questions please contact me on twitter [@paulweichhart](https://www.twitter.com/paulweichhart)

 Releases:
 * Schneeberg      1.2 introduced more Complications
 * Hoher Dachstein 2.0 added support for Mindful Sessions & watchOS 8